 The significance of the tracking sections ("count" and "add") is important; take time to explain these clearly so students know how to mark them.

-Review: Orally quiz students on content from the associated lesson to ensure mastery of the content at activity start.
+Review: Orally quiz students on content from the associated lesson to ensure mastery of the content at game start.

 Activity Embedded Assessment

-On Track: Watch to see that students are correctly completing the activity.
+On Track: Watch to see that students are correctly completing the game.
 Continually ask various students what they represent in this activity, as well as what their disturbance cards represent.